-- New development should provide the opportunity to meet the highest standards of energy efficiency and minimise carbon emissions.
+- 5.2.1 New development should provide the opportunity to meet the highest standards of energy efficiency and minimise carbon emissions.
 A development's design can influence the amount of energy required to heat or cool a building.
 Glazing, solar control, shading mechanisms and insulation can all help to minimise energy requirements for heating and cooling.
-This policy is supported by the revised Sustainable Design and Construction SPD. - 5.13 All new development should apply the energy hierarchy set out in the London Plan.
+This policy is supported by the Sustainable Design and Construction SPD. - 5.2.2 All new development should apply the energy hierarchy set out in the London Plan.
 First development should use less energy: be lean.
 Second it should supply energy efficiently: be clean.
 Finally it should use renewable energy: be green.
-Major

-- development proposals are expected to include a detailed energy assessment and to comply with the hierarchy. - The Council will apply the Code for Sustainable Homes assessment to monitor the delivery of more environmentally aware residential development and achieve the Mayor's policy on climate change.
+Major development proposals are expected to include a detailed energy assessment and to comply with the hierarchy. - 5.2.3 The council will apply the Code for Sustainable Homes assessment to monitor the delivery of more environmentally aware residential development and achieve the Mayor's Policy on climate change.
 For non-residential buildings we will use BREEAM (Buildings Research Establishment Environmental Assessment Method) or any future replacement criteria adopted at national standards level.
 Further details are set out in the Sustainable Design and Construction SPD.

-5.2 Decentralised Energy
+5.3 Decentralised energy

-- 5.2.1 The Council will prioritise the development of decentralised energy networks.
+- 5.3.1 The council will prioritise the development of decentralised energy networks.
 A Decentralised Energy (DE) system produces heat and electricity at or near the point of consumption.
-When power is generated locally, heat that would normally be wasted can be used by offices, homes and schools. - 5.2.2 A high level heat mapping study has identified clusters of buildings and areas of development with the best potential for delivering future district heating networks in the borough.
-Brent Cross / Cricklewood and Colindale are identified as high priority areas given the regeneration. - In line with the London Plan development will be expected to connect to an existing DE network where it is proximate, as this is the most resource efficient option.
+When power is generated locally, heat that would normally be wasted can be used by offices, homes and schools. - 5.3.2 A high level heat mapping study has identified clusters of buildings and areas of development with the best potential for delivering future district heating networks in the borough.
+Brent Cross/Cricklewood and Colindale are identified as high priority areas given the scale of regeneration taking place.
+Chipping Barnet, Mill Hill East, North Finchley and Whetstone are identified as lower priority areas in the study.

+5.3.3 In line with the London Plan major development2 will be expected to connect to an existing DE network where it is appropriate, as this is the most resource efficient option.
 Equally where a new DE scheme is proposed then a new development will be expected to connect where feasible.
-Where this is not feasible developments should ensure that they incorporate the ability to connect in future.
-In areas identified as feasible for DE in the heat mapping study but where no firm plans exist then major development will either be required to undertake a feasibility study or contribute financially to a proposed study regarding implementation of a new network or the extension of an existing network.
-Pooled funding through Section 106 or the Community Infrastructure Levy (CIL) will be put forward in appropriate developments.
+Where this is not feasible developments should ensure that they incorporate the ability to connect in the future.
+Major development proposals in areas identified as feasible for DE in the heat mapping study but where no firm plans exist will require a feasibility study or financial contribution towards a proposed study to implement a new network or extend an existing network.
+Pooled funding through legal agreements or the Community Infrastructure Levy (CIL) will be put forward in appropriate circumstances.

-5.3 Retro fitting
+5.4 Retro fitting

-5.3.1 In the revised draft London Plan policy 5.4 highlights the opportunity that retrofitting existing buildings can make to reducing CO2 emissions.
+5.4.1 In the London Plan Policy 5.4 highlights the opportunity that retrofitting existing buildings can make to reducing CO2 emissions.
 Barnet's housing stock has a relatively high level of carbon emissions compared to the London average.
 Nearly two thirds of Barnet's housing stock was built before 1944 (compared to a national figure of 40%).
-Thus there is considerable potential to reduce emissions if this older housing stock can be linked to decentralised energy schemes built in new or refurbished developments.
+Thus there is considerable potential to reduce emissions if this older housing stock can have energy efficiency measures fitted and renewable energy technologies installed and/or be linked to decentralised energy schemes as part of new or refurbished developments.
+Water efficiency measures can also be retrofitted.

-5.4 Air Quality
+5.5 Air quality